Global Growth & Strategy·Localization Best Practices

 3. Review and editing

-The review and editing phase is a critical step, as it helps prevent embarrassing translation gaffes.
+The review and editing phase is a critical step for preventing translation mistakes.

 Perform LQA checks